ministryofjustice/find-moj-data-user-guide/source/documentation/glossary.md

 ### NOMIS

 National Offender Management Information System.
-Also known as C-NOMIS or P-NOMIS.
+Also known as prison-NOMIS or P-NOMIS.

 Operational database used in prisons for the management of offenders.
 It contains offenders' personal details, age group, type of offence(s), type of custody (including those remanded on bail and sentenced), sentence length, prisoner movement data (internal and external), case note information, addresses of the prisoner (release, reception and curfew) and involvement in breaches of prison discipline.
 It also includes full details of the prisoners’ visits history, activities (both paid/unpaid work and offender rehabilitation programmes) and details of the prisoners’ financial records whilst in prison.